Go to Reviews.org US Edition

 When you think of 5G in Australia, you’re likely pondering the potential speed benefits for smartphones.
-And while the requirement for 5G speeds is a 5G-compatible handset, a 5G-compatible plan and being in range of one of three 5G networks – Telstra 5G, Optus 5G or Vodafone 5G – there is also the option for 5G Home Broadband, as long as you’re in the right area.
+And while the requirement for 5G speeds is a 5G-compatible handset, a 5G-compatible plan and being in range of one of three 5G networks – Telstra 5G, Optus 5G or Vodafone 5G – there is also the option for 5G Home Internet, as long as you’re in the right area.

-What is 5G Home Broadband?
+What is 5G Home Internet?

-5G Home Broadband is kind of like NBN Fixed Wireless in that the broadband internet signal for your home is received wirelessly via a compatible modem-router.
-But while Fixed Wireless comes from NBN towers in supported areas, 5G Home Broadband is delivered via a 5G mobile network.
+5G Home Internet is kind of like NBN Fixed Wireless in that the broadband internet signal for your home is received wirelessly via a compatible modem-router.
+But while Fixed Wireless comes from NBN towers in supported areas, 5G Home Internet is delivered via a 5G mobile network.

-How fast is 5G Home Broadband?
+How fast is 5G Home Internet?

 These self-reported upper-limit speeds apply to the typical nightly internet busy period between 7pm and 11pm.
 Speeds are impacted by the distance of serviced homes from the nearest 5G tower and usual home networking factors, like modem-router placement as well as potential interference and device WiFi speeds.

 For comparison, there's a daily updating list of NBN plans below that have self-reported typical evening download speeds of at least 225Mbps.

-Which providers sell 5G Home Broadband plans?
+Which providers sell 5G Home Internet plans?

-At the time of writing, only two of the 5G networks in Australia and three providers were offering 5G Home Broadband services.
-Telstra and Optus both offer 5G Home Broadband services, though Telstra’s 5G Home Broadband is effectively invite only (but you can check the eligibility of your address on the Telstra website).
+Vodafone, Telstra and Optus all offer 5G Home Internet options, though Telstra’s 5G Home Internet is effectively invite only (but you can check the eligibility of your address on the Telstra website).

-Telstra 5G Home Broadband
+Telstra 5G Home Internet

-If you do get an invite, you can sign up to the single Telstra 5G Home Internet plan, which costs $0 for the first month then $85 thereafter for 500GB of monthly data.
+If you do manage to snag yourself an invite, you can sign up to the single Telstra 5G Home Internet plan, which costs $0 for the first month then $85 thereafter for 1 TB of monthly data.
 Speeds are slowed if you go over the monthly allocation.

 This 5G Home Modem has WiFi 6 support, which means 5G-compatible devices should enjoy fast wireless speeds.
 You can cancel at any time without any fees, as long as you return the 5G Home Modem within 60 days of cancelling and it’s in good working order.

 For comparison, below is a daily updating list of NBN plans above 100Mbps download speeds.

-Optus 5G Home Broadband
+Optus 5G Home Internet

-Optus has a similar 5G Home Broadband offering to Telstra, albeit one that’s available to homes within the Optus 5G network footprint.
+Optus has a similar 5G Home Internet offering to Telstra, albeit one that’s available to homes within the Optus 5G network footprint.
 It has the same straightforward installation and one month of free internet, albeit with two plan options in either month-to-month or 24-month-contract versions.

-The Optus 5G Internet Entertainer plan costs $90 a month with no limit on download speeds, although that equates to 225Mbps typical evening download speeds.
+The Optus 5G Internet Entertainer plan costs $89 a month with no limit on download speeds, although that equates to 225Mbps typical evening download speeds.
 This plan also comes with Fetch Mighty, while both plans include Optus Sport + OS Fitness as well as a Nokia FastMile 5G Gateway modem-router (which has 4G backup).